cdguarnizo/Hybrid_MPPT_Comparison/README.md

 * Neural networks (multilayer perceptron): Similar to the Decision trees case, Artificial Neural Newtorks are trained for each of the main voltages (10V, 20V and 40V).

 ### Metaheuristic Optimization
-* Genetic Algorihtms:
+* Genetic Algorithms: In the python file *Genetic_Algorithm_and_Perturb_&_Observe.py* is coded a Genetic Algorithm combined with P&O aimed to find de MPPT.
-* Particle Swarm Optimization:
+* Particle Swarm Optimization: In the python file *Particle_Swarm_Optimization_and_Perturb_&_Observe.py* is coded a Particle Swarm Algorithm combined with P&O aimed to find de MPPT.

 ## Implementations in PLECS platform